 Arizona Solar Tax Rebates: What You Need to Know

-Solar energy is a popular and logical alternative for utility companies, especially in Arizona.
-In fact, clean renewable energy is now becoming required by law for utility companies to use when providing energy to customers.
-So utility companies are generating electricity in an easier way, but still increasing their rates every year.
-If that makes zero sense to you, you’re not alone.
-We’re still scratching our heads too.
-It makes sense why Arizonans want to cut out the “middleman” and have solar panels installed on their home.
+Solar energy is a popular and wise alternative for utility companies, especially in Arizona.
+In fact, clean renewable energy is now becoming required by law for utility companies to use when providing energy to their customers.
+According to the 2006 Renewable Energy Standard and Tariff (REST) ruling by the Arizona Corporation Commission, utility companies in our state must generate 15% of their energy from renewable resources by 2025.
+So, utility companies are generating electricity in an easier way, but still raising their rates every year.
+If this doesn’t make sense to you, you’re not alone – we’re still scratching our heads too.
+This explains why Arizonans want to cut out the “middleman” and install solar panels on their home.

-One thing usually keeping residents from purchasing solar panels is the myth that it is too expensive.
-In addition to the Federal Tax Credit, Arizona offers rebates and incentives that make solar technology within everyone’s reach.
+One thing that keeps residents from investing in solar panels is the myth that they are too expensive.
+Along with the Federal Tax Credit, Arizona offers rebates and incentives that make solar technology within everyone’s reach.
 Here is a breakdown of all the ways you can reduce the cost of solar.

 Federal Investment Tax Credit

 At the Federal level, solar goers are entitled to a tax credit.
-According to the Solar Energy Industries Association (SEIA), a tax credit as a 1:1 ratio (you pay a dollar, they pay a dollar) reduction in the income taxes that you would otherwise pay the federal government.
+According to the Solar Energy Industries Association (SEIA), a tax credit is a dollar-for-dollar reduction in the income taxes that you would otherwise pay the federal government.

-In 2021, the Solar Investment Tax Credit will reduce the final price of your solar energy system by 26 percent.
-By the year 2023, that percentage sinks to 22 and then zero by 2024.
+If your system is installed between 2022 – 2032, the Solar Investment Tax Credit will reduce the price of your solar energy system by 30%.
+By 2033, that percentage sinks to 26%, then to 22% in 2034, and is set to expire in 2035.
 This credit will only apply to home or business owners who are purchasing their solar panels.
 This does not apply to those who are trying to lease their panels.

 Arizona Solar Tax Credit for Residents